-16.4.3 Provide the number and percent of tobacco-dependent Enrollees identified and participating in smoking cessation interventions for California commercial membership and Medi-Cal membership during measurement year 2022.
+16.4.3 Provide the number and percent of tobacco-dependent Enrollees identified and participating in smoking cessation interventions for California commercial membership individual and group (off-exchange) and Medi-Cal membership during measurement year 2022.
 Do not report general prevalence.

-Response

-1. Indicate how Applicant identifies tobacco-dependent Multi, Checkboxes.

-Enrollees.
-1: Plan Health Assessment,

-2: Employer/Purchaser Health
+Response 1.
+Indicate how Applicant identifies tobacco-dependent Multi, Checkboxes.
+1: Plan Health Assessment, 2: Employer/Purchaser Health Enrollees.
+Assessment, 3: Plan Personal Health Record 4: Claims/Encounter Data,

-Assessment, 3: Plan Personal Health Record 4: Claims/Encounter Data, 5: Disease or Care Management, 6: Wellness Vendor, 7: Other, describe: [50 words], 8: None 2.
+5: Disease or Care Management,6: Wellness Vendor,7: Other, describe: [50 words],8: None 2.
 Indicate the tobacco cessation interventions Applicant provides directly to enrollees.
 Multi, Checkboxes.
 1: Nicotine Replacement Therapy, 2: Smoking cessation class or program, 3: Smoking cessation counseling via PCP/health coach, 4: Medication assisted cessation, 5.
 Enrollee incentives, describe: [50 words], 6: Other, describe: [50 words], 7: None 3.
 Confirm Applicant provides coverage of tobacco cessation as required under Essential Health Benefits (EHB) and describe any additional tobacco cessation interventions Applicant offers for enrollees.
 Multi, Checkboxes.
-1: Applicant provides coverage only for tobacco cessation as required under EHB, 2: Applicant provides coverage for tobacco cessation as required under EHB and offers the following additional interventions, describe: [50 words], 3: Applicant does not provide coverage for tobacco cessation California Commercial Enrollees 4.
-As of December 2022, the number of California commercial Enrollees who have been identified as tobacco dependent.
+1: Applicant provides coverage only for tobacco cessation as required under EHB, 2: Applicant provides coverage for tobacco cessation as required under EHB and offers the following additional interventions, describe: [50 words], 3: Applicant does not provide coverage for tobacco cessation California Commercial Individual and Group (Off-Exchan ige) Enrollees 4.
+As of December 2022, the number of California commercial individual and group (off-exchange) Enrollees who have been identified as tobacco dependent.
 Integer.
-5. As of December 2022, the percent of California commercial Enrollees who have been identified as tobacco dependent.
-(Calculated as number of California commercial Enrollees who have been identified as tobacco dependent divided by total number of California commercial Enrollees) Percent.
-6. As of December 2022, the number of California commercial Enrollees identified as tobacco dependent who participated in smoking cessation programs, inclusive of Integer.
+5. As of December 2022, the percent of California commercial individual and group (off-exchange) Enrollees who have been identified as tobacco dependent.

-evidence-based counseling and appropriate pharmacotherapy.
-7. As of December 2022, the percent of California commercial Enrollees identified as tobacco dependent who participated in smoking cessation programs, inclusive of evidence-based counseling and appropriate pharmacotherapy.
 Percent.
+(Calculated as number of California commercial individual and group (off-exchange) Enrollees who have been identified as tobacco dependent divided by total number of California commercial individual and group (off-exchange) Enrollees) 6.
+As of December 2022, the number of California commercial individual and group (off-exchange) Enrollees identified as tobacco dependent who participated in smoking cessation programs, inclusive of evidence-based counseling and appropriate pharmacotherapy.

-(Calculated as number of California commercial Enrollees identified as tobacco dependent who participated in smoking cessation programs divided by total number of eligible California commercial Enrollees) Medi-Cal Enrollees 8.
+7. As of December 2022, the percent of California commercial individual and group (off-exchange) Enrollees identified as tobacco dependent who participated in smoking cessation programs, inclusive of evidence-based counseling and appropriate pharmacotherapy.
+(Calculated as number of California commercial individual and group (off-exchange) Enrollees identified as tobacco dependent who participated in smoking cessation programs divided by total number of eligible California commercial individual and group (off-exchange) Enrollees) Percent.
+Medi-Cal Enrollees 8.
 As of December 2022, the number of Medi-Cal Enrollees who have been identified as tobacco dependent.
 Integer.
 9. As of December 2022, the percent of Medi-Cal Enrollees who have been identified as tobacco dependent.
-Percent.
-(Calculated as number of Medi-Cal Enrollees who have been identified as tobacco dependent divided by total number of Medi-Cal Enrollees) 10.
-As of December 2022, the number of Medi-Cal Enrollees identified as tobacco dependent who participated in smoking cessation programs, inclusive of evidence-based counseling and appropriate pharmacotherapy.
+(Calculated as number of Medi-Cal Enrollees who have been identified as tobacco dependent divided by total number of Medi-Cal Enrollees) Percent.
+10. As of December 2022, the number of Medi-Cal Enrollees identified as tobacco dependent who participated in smoking cessation programs, inclusive of evidence-based counseling and appropriate pharmacotherapy.
 Integer.
 11. As of December 2022, the percent of Medi-Cal Enrollees identified as tobacco dependent who participated in smoking cessation programs, inclusive of evidence-based counseling and appropriate pharmacotherapy.
 (Calculated as number of Medi-Cal Enrollees identified as tobacco dependent who participated in smoking cessation programs divided by total number of eligible Medi-Cal Enrollees)